-Triumph Construction is also a major subcontractor for Con Edison and other utilities in the metropolitan area, performing both gas and electric services.
-In addition, Triumph is actively involved in the construction of public schools throughout the five boroughs and performs construction services for numerous high-profile private-sector clients, offering innovative leadership, talent, and experience to large-scale construction projects.
+Triumph Construction is also a major subcontractor for utilities in the metropolitan area, performing both gas and electric services.
+In addition, Triumph is actively involved in the construction of public schools and performs construction services for numerous high-profile private-sector clients, including Skanska, El Sol, and Hunter Roberts Construction Group.

 Triumph is currently responsible for the installation of: